Investing in youth is UAE's top priority, affirms Theyab bin Mohamed on International Youth Day - www.lokmattimes.com

 Investing in youth is UAE's top priority, affirms Theyab bin Mohamed on International Youth Day

-Abu Dhabi [UAE], August 11 (ANI/WAM): H.H.
-Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Chairman of the Arab ...
+Abu Dhabi [UAE] August 12 (ANI/WAM): Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Chairman of the Arab Youth ...

-Abu Dhabi [UAE], August 11 (ANI/WAM): H.H.
-Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Chairman of the Arab Youth Centre (AYC), said that the wise leadership of the UAE is exerting all efforts and providing the necessary resources to harness the energy of the youth and direct it towards building and developing the country.
+Abu Dhabi [UAE] August 12 (ANI/WAM): Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Chairman of the Arab Youth Centre (AYC), said that the wise leadership of the UAE is exerting all efforts and providing the necessary resources to harness the energy of the youth and direct it towards building and developing the country.

 He pointed out that societies develop and thrive through the energy of their youth, and their strength is measured by the strength, loyalty, and commitment of their youth to their values, identity, and understanding of the humanitarian principles on which they are based.